 Confucius regarded Shao music (said by some sources to be a kind of orchestral ballet) as the purest and most inspiring of all because it was composed to celebrate the peaceful ascent of the legendary sage king Shun to the throne in the 23rd or 22nd century BC.
-Shun reportedly ruled for nearly fifty years and ruled with great wisdom and virtue.
-Confucius therefore judged the music to be “perfectly good” as well as “perfectly beautiful” because it reflected of the emperor’s peaceful accession and fine moral character.
+Shun reportedly ruled for nearly fifty years with great wisdom and virtue.
+Confucius therefore judged his music to be “perfectly good” as well as “perfectly beautiful” because it reflected of the king’s peaceful accession and fine moral character.

 This article features a translation of Chapter 25 of Book 3 of the Analects of Confucius.
 You can read my full translation of Book 3 here.